Paycheck Protection Program: 10 Data Visualizations

-Over $500 billion of funds have been disbursed in only a couple months.
+Over $500 billion of funds for the Paycheck Protection Program have been disbursed in only a couple of months.
 This is particularly massive, considering that the SBA lent $28 billion in all of 2019.
 As we can see in this graph, the program experienced 2 distinct surges in volume, with over $200 billion approved in the first 10 days.
+Read on to see 10 data visualizations, including the one shown above, around the SBA Paycheck Protection Program

 Paycheck Protection Across the U.S.

-Given the stated goal of funding job retention, it is interesting to see the ‘cost’ per job by state.
+Given the stated goal of funding job retention, it is interesting to see the ‘cost’ per job by state from this SBA PPP bar chart.
 As we can see, this varies widely.
 In Virginia, $13,606 was lent for every claimed job retained, whereas this number drops to $7,050 for Utah.

 Paycheck Protection by Industry

-It’s no surprise that jobs in some industries cost more to retain than others.
+It’s no surprise that jobs in some industries cost more to retain than others with paycheck protection.
 In the Mining/Extraction industry, $16,902 was lent for every claimed job retained, whereas this figure was only $6,122 in Accommodation and Food Services.

 Mix Effect: Construction Job Retention Cost by State